 MAG’s risk education activities encourage at-risk populations to adopt safe behaviours to avoid accidents involving mines and unexploded bombs.

 We have been conducting risk education sessions with internally displaced people and host communities in Borno State.
 From June 2017 to September 2018, we reached over 167,000 people with these sessions, 52 percent were children.

 Our research shows that after these sessions, people are much better able to identify explosive devices, which means they are much more likely to stay safe.

-On the arms management and destruction side, we provide armouries, carry out technical assessments at weapons and ammunition storage sites, weapons cutting as well as training of armed and security forces personnel in armoury storekeeping and management.
+On the weapons and ammunition management side, we provide armouries, carry out technical assessments at weapons and ammunition storage sites, weapons cutting as well as training of armed and security forces personnel in armoury storekeeping and management.

 Risk education sessions

 People directly supported

 Small arms destroyed